tableau/connector-plugin-sdk/docs/oauth.md

 Replace [your_dbclass] with the `dbclass` element registered in your oauthConfig.xml file.
 Substitute [your_client_id], [your_client_secret], [your_redirect_url] with the ones you registered in your provider's OAuth registration page.
 [your_redirect_url] needs to follow certain format, if your server address is https://Myserver/ then [your_reirect_uri] needs to be https://Myserver/auth/add_oauth_token.

-Tableau Online is managed by Tableau, in order for you connector to work on Tableau Online you will need to provide us(instruct us on how to create) the set of clientId/clientSecret/redirect_uri.
+Tableau Online is managed by Tableau, so in order for a connector to work on Tableau Online instructions to create a clientId, clientSecret, and redirect_uri will need to provided.

 ## Site-Wide OAuth Clients
 Another way is through the site level OAuth client feature where the server admin for Tableau Server/ site admin for Tableau Online will be able to register the oauth client on a particular site, for example setting Azure AD oauth client on a site: https://help.tableau.com/current/server/en-us/config_oauth_azure_ad.htm.